olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

    The `Raspberry Pi Configuration` dialog box appears.

 3. Select the `Location` tab.
-4. Click on `Set Locale`, select the following options, then click `OK`:
+4. Click `Set Locale`, select the following options, then click `OK`:

     | Option        | Value                          |
     |---------------|--------------------------------|
     | Language      | fr (French)                    |
     | Country       | <abbr title="France">FR</abbr> |
     | Character Set | UTF-8                          |

    This table shows the default configuration settings for a French-speaking environment:
-    - Language:** French
+    - **Language:** French
-    - Country:** France
+    - **Country:** France
-    - Encoding:** UTF-8, for optimum compatibility with special and accented characters.
+    - **Encoding:** UTF-8, for optimum compatibility with special and accented characters.

-5. Click on `Set Keyboard`, select the values corresponding to your keyboard, then click `OK`.
+5. Click `Set Keyboard`, select the values corresponding to your keyboard, then click `OK`.
 6. Click `OK` in the `Raspberry Pi Configuration` dialog box.
 7. Select `Menu` ‣ `Accessories` ‣ `Terminal`.
 8. Update the system: